Audrey Flack

 Introduction

-Audrey Flack (born May 30, 1931) is an American artist.
+Audrey Lenora Flack (May 30, 1931 – June 28, 2024) was an American visual artist.
 Her work pioneered the art genre of photorealism and encompasses painting, printmaking, sculpture, and photography.

-Flack has numerous academic degrees, including both a graduate and an honorary doctorate degree from Cooper Union in New York City.
-Additionally she has a bachelor's degree in Fine Arts from Yale University and attended New York University Institute of Fine Arts where she studied art history.
-In May 2015, Flack received an honorary Doctor of Fine Arts degree from Clark University, where she also gave a commencement address.
+Flack had numerous academic degrees, including both a graduate and an honorary doctorate degree from Cooper Union in New York City.
+Additionally she had a bachelor's degree in Fine Arts from Yale University and attended New York University Institute of Fine Arts where she studied art history.
+In May 2015, Flack received an honorary Doctor of Fine Arts degree from Clark University, where she gave a commencement address.

 Wikidata identifier